MicrosoftDocs/cpp-docs/docs/standard-library/iterator-concepts.md

 ## `contiguous_iterator`

-Specifies an iterator whose elements are sequential in memory and can be accessed using pointer arithmetic.
+Specifies an iterator whose elements are sequential in memory, are the same size, and can be accessed using pointer arithmetic.

 ```cpp
 template<class I>